dongjs/dongjs.github.io/_articles/literary-history/parley-disability.md

 - https://www.princeton.edu/~graphicarts/2008/10/index.html Track down Bowen's signature
 - Who signed the "H" in the Parley print?

 Make this more of a thesis.
 Does Crain talk about disability?
 What about the relation to illness?
 Cf. the literature on UTC, sentimentality.
 Also remark on the Continental (French, Prussian, Swiss) roots of both deaf and blind instruction AND progressive instruction writ large.
 As Samuel Howe puts it [Education of Blind in North American Review], the small(er) market comprised by blind institutions means a lack of impetus for innovation in the creation of apparatus and diagrams.
 The blind institutions also pioneer the use of students for apparatus creation.

+*This section connects Goodrich's own disability and representational networks with the afterlives of the Parley character and its distributors.*

+**Plan**

+- [DONE] A trip to the South; footnoting the engravers
+- [Written, work it in] importance of Crusoe
+- The "Parley" name and brand
+- Hannah More and Parley Porter as model; More's interest in Cogswell (166)
+- Back to the material and textual sources
+    * brother CA Goodrich: Columbian scenes (two publictions)
+    * Woodbridge and Alice Cogswell and mental "machinery"
+    * "Advances in Education"
+- Strange case of the missing gout: never explicitly mentioned in the main sources; only in Recollections footnote
+    * In fact, gout explicitly typed in Bible Gazetteer as harming one's relationship with God
+- Connection to discourse of 19C sentimentality and sick children
+- Physical disability, invalids and narrative "validity", mental disability, by accident vs. by birth, etc.

 ###############################################################################